USING IRONXL

 Now, let's write some code to convert a dataset into a CSV file in C#.

-In this example, we will populate data from a SQL server database.
+This example will populate data from a SQL server database.
 After getting the dataset from the SQL DB, we will create a CSV file using this input data.

 Create the Data Table

-I will be populating data from SQL, but you can use any data source you prefer.
+The first step is populating data from SQL, but you can use any data source you prefer.

 Here is the SQL script for creating the sample data:

-USE Test_DB
+USE Test_DB;

 REG_NUM INT PRIMARY KEY,